frankpulido/CONTRIBUTE/README.md

 ## 5. Make Changes and Commit

-Make your changes to the code and commit them with clear, descriptive commit messages:
+Work on the new code of your featuree branch making regular commits with clear, descriptive messages:

 git add .